ankitects/anki-manual/src/getting-started.md

 ## Videos

-For a quick way to dive into Anki, please have a look at these intro videos.
+For a quick way to dive into Anki, have a look at these intro videos.
 Some were made with a previous Anki version, but the concepts are the same.